-3 tablespoons raw coconut butter (my jar was oily on top so i used the thick white meat and the oily part- same thing)
+3 tablespoons raw coconut butter (my jar was oily on top so i used the thick white meat and the oily part--same thing)

 1 tablespoon raw honey or agave nectar

-Chop your cacao beans in a food processor.
+1. Chop your cacao beans in a food processor.
 They will turn into an abundance of baby nibs.

-Add your oily coconut butter on top and raw sweetener.
+2. Add the oily coconut butter and raw sweetener.
 Process.
 Mixture will be chunky and oily.

-Transfer into a bowl and fork press it.
-Oil will start to really make it’s grand appearance, this is good.
-It may even offer to sign an autograph for you, whoops… Anyhow, you want it oily to help blend it together.
+3. Transfer mixture into a bowl and fork press it.
+Oil will start to really make its grand appearance.
+(This is good.
+It may even offer to sign an autograph for you.)
+You want it oily to help blend it together.

-Now cover it and place in the fridge.
+6. Now cover it and place in the fridge.
 Allow it to set for a few hours.
 Mold will harden up and conform to mold shapes.

-They really are confident little candies ;)
+They really are confident little candies. ;)

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2020 The Rawtarian.